RapidCoders/Coding-Practice/DAY_42/README.md

-# Q.1 Write a program to implement a function that finds the maximum product of two integers in an array of integers.
-The array may contain both positive and negative integers.
+# Q.1 Write a program to implement binary search on a sorted array.
+The program should take an array of integers and a target value as input, and return the index of the target value in the array.
+If the target is not present, return -1.
 ```
 Input: [1, 2, 3, 4, 5]
 Output: 20